miekg/dinit/README.md

 If one of the programs fails to start dinit will exit with an error.
 If programs daemonize dinit will lose track of them.

-Dinit has the concept of a *primary* process which is the *first* process listed.
+Dinit has the concept of a *primary* process which is the *last* process listed.
 If that process dies dinit will kill the remaining processes and exits.
 This allows for cleanups and container restarts.

 ### Why?